Insurance Glossary

 Any one claim

-Sometimes called 'each and every claim'.
-A policy in which the level of cover you choose applies to each claim you make during one policy period.
-Legal costs of a claim are paid in addition to any damages and to the same level of cover.
+Sometimes called each and every claim.
+The level of cover you choose applies to each claim you make during one policy period.
+Defence costs are paid in addition to any damages and to the same level of cover.
 The opposite of aggregate cover.

 Aggregate

-A policy in which the level of cover you choose applies to the sum of all accumulated claims you make during one policy period.
-Legal costs of a claim are included in the level of cover.
+The level of cover you choose applies to the sum of all accumulated claims you make during one policy period.
+Defence costs are included in this level of cover.

 Also known as jurisdiction.
-For you to be covered by the policy, a claim against you must be brought in the courts of - or be subject to the laws of - a specific country or region.
-This is normally the EU, worldwide excluding USA and Canada or just worldwide.
-Whichever applies to you will be noted on your schedule.
+For you to be covered by the policy, a claim against you must be brought in the courts of – or be subject to the laws of – a specific country or region.
+This is normally the UK, the UK and EU, worldwide excluding USA and Canada, or simply worldwide.
+Whichever applies to you is noted on your schedule.

 Broker